Contract Transition FAQ | Sourceworx

 Will I need to sign a new contract?

-Your Terms and Conditions
+Your Benefits and Conditions

 Will my salary or benefits change as a result of this transition?